How Chiropractic Can Help Carpal Tunnel Syndrome

-People suffering from symptoms of carpal tunnel syndrome (CTS) — such as recurring wrist pain, tingling or a sense of weakness in the hands — can potentially receive treatment without drugs, surgery or invasive procedures.
-Through spinal adjustments, they may be able to alleviate CTS symptoms and their underlying cause.
+People suffering from symptoms of carpal tunnel syndrome (CTS) may be able to alleviate CTS symptoms and their underlying cause.

 Chiropractic for carpal tunnel syndrome has been proven through studies to be as effective as typical medical approaches like NSAID drugs and immobilizing braces.
 Those looking for true foundational relief can learn more about treating CTS through chiropractic by reading on.